Session Templates

 Troubleshooting

-Sessions are flagged incorrectly
+Sessions are unexpectedly flagged

-Edit your Session Template and escape special characters in the session name pattern.
+Solution: Edit your Session Template and escape special characters in the session name pattern.

 - Incorrect pattern: